bgruening/awesome-ukraine-support/README.md

 ### Франція | France

 * French PAUSE program special call for [Ukranian researchers at risk](https://www.programmepause.org/?page_id=1870&lang=en)
   - It is the main program in France, it offers financial support to get started in France, with family.
 Any French University can apply for you.
-If you do not have any contact in France, PAUSE can help you finding a host university.
+If you do not have any contact in France, PAUSE can help you find a host university.
-  - Femmes&Sciences (Women&Science) created a [platform to help housing ukranian women colleagues and help them with their proposal for PAUSE program](https://www.femmesetsciences.fr/news/accueil-des-femmes-ukrainiennes)
+  - [CampusFrance](https://www.campusfrance.org/en/displaced-students-from-ukraine-under-the-status-of-temporary-protection-campus-france-helps-you)  : helps ukrainian students to find an institution to continue their studies, get an accommodation and psychological support.

 ### Німеччина | Germany